-Serbia mining: Nevsun Resources Timok copper-gold project update24.
-April 2017. / Mining
+Serbia mining: Nevsun Resources Timok copper-gold project update, Mining

 The licence area remains under-explored, even adjacent to the Timok UZ resource, and a new discovery of an additional upper zone would be game changing messages Cliff Davis, Nevsun CEO.